Carson21/AlgorithmVisualizer/README.md

 # AlgorithmVisualizer
-A Sorting Algorithm Visualizer made with JavaFX
+A simple sorting algorithm visualizer made with JavaFX

 In order to run the program:
   1. Install Java 11